 Instead, I recommend you non-commercial tools - Obs-studio and Captura, although Captura has some minor compatible issues with the symptom of choppy playback.

-For advanced users who won't mind shedding some coins, I would recommend VideoProc Converter which covers all the above features for a quality screencast software.
+For advanced users who won't mind shedding some coins, I would recommend VideoProc Converter AI which covers all the above features for a quality screencast software.
 VideoProc helps you make screencasts under multiple recording modes - screen, webcam, screen & webcam, voice-over, and system audio.
 It is a pleasant walking stick to help make walkthrough videos, game tutorials, presentations, software reviews, and so on.
 When you are doing a demo for resource-intensive software, simply enable the GPU acceleration feature to prevent frame jumping.
 It can output high-quality screencasts in MP4, MOV, MKV, FLV, etc. And upon export, VideoProc also offers editing utilities including cut, merge, crop, denoise, green-screen effects, etc.

-To begin with, download and install the latest version of VideoProc Converter on your computer and launch it afterwards.
+To begin with, download and install the latest version of VideoProc Converter AI on your computer and launch it afterwards.

 Step 1: Set up related parameters.

 Click Recorder on the main interface, then click the gearwheel icon in the top right corner to call out Settings, where you can adjust some parameters such as recording quality, format, audio device etc.

 Step 2: Enable audio and webcam.